 “Sometimes it’s the little lies that turn out to be the most lethal.

 A murder…A tragic accident…Or just parents behaving badly?
 What’s indisputable is that someone is dead.

 Madeline is a force to be reckoned with.
 She’s funny, biting, and passionate; she remembers everything and forgives no one.
 Celeste is the kind of beautiful woman who makes the world stop and stare, but she is paying a price for the illusion of perfection.
 New to town, single mom Jane is so young that another mother mistakes her for a nanny.
 She comes with a mysterious past and a sadness beyond her years.
 These three women are at different crossroads, but they will all wind up in the same shocking place.

 Big Little Lies is a brilliant take on ex-husbands and second wives, mothers and daughters, schoolyard scandal, and the dangerous little lies we tell ourselves just to survive.”

 My Book Review:

-Content Rating: R (Profanity, including multiple “f” words.
+Content Rating: R (Profanity, including at least one “f” word.
 “Intimacy,” including scenes and innuendos.
-Domestic violence, and the death of a couple of characters.)
+Domestic violence and murder.)

 Age Recommendation: Adult